sdaiki0912/Chat_System_using_voice_text/README.md

 # Overview
-Current chat application is only text to text or voice to voice(call).
+Current basic　chat application is only text to text or voice to voice(call).
 Therefore, this peple can't talk parson who is want to talk in voice and parson who is need to talk in text because situation.
 For example, Parson want to talk in train.
 So, I will propose new comunication tool.
 This is able to talk in text to voice, text to text and voice to voice(call).